 It is advisable (and sometimes required) to carry a passport or photo ID at all times.

 Costa Rica, Guatemala and Honduras have dedicated tourist police working in the big cities.
-In some countries the police force has a reputation for corruption, but it is unlikely that you will be stopped and hassled or asked for a bribe.
-Law enforcement is generally professional, visible and effective.
+In some countries the police force has a reputation for corruption, and from time to time you may be stopped and hassled or asked for a bribe.
+Law enforcement is generally professional, visible and effective, though.
 Throughout the region, police checkpoints and vehicle searches are not uncommon.

 Marijuana and cocaine are illegal everywhere in the region and penalties are severe.
-Recent reforms to drug laws in Mexico stipulate that first-time offenders are not punished for possession of a small amount of drugs for personal use.
+Reforms to drug laws in Mexico stipulate that first-time offenders are not punished for possession of a small amount of drugs for personal use.
+Still, it's inadvisable to carry any amount of drugs, and if you are caught you may be shaken down for a bribe.
 Allowable amounts are strictly enforced, and offenders will generally be arrested and prosecuted.

 In many countries, you are presumed guilty until found innocent.
 If you are accused of a serious crime, you will be taken to jail.
 In this case, your embassy will offer only limited assistance.
 This may include a visit from an embassy staff member to make sure your human rights have not been violated, contacting your family and putting you in touch with a lawyer (whom you must pay yourself).